random & Kindergarten

 For each character in

-, we need to multiply by the inverse ofpkey
+pkey, we need to multiply by the inverse ofpkeyinGF(64).Then, map the resulting

 Finding

-is the product of 14 random non-zero elements inGF(64)
+key, but we knowkeyis the product of 14 random non-zero elements inGF(64).However,

 Brute-Forcing

-, then its inverse, and try to decryptenc
+key, computepkey, then its inverse, and try to decryptenc.

 Checking Valid Decryption: